-In mid-2015, abortion opponents in the U.S. Congress renewed a push to cut off federal funding for Planned Parenthood, a non-profit reproductive health network that is the country’s biggest abortion provider.
-This followed the release of videos by an anti-abortion group purporting to show the provider offering to sell fetal tissue, which is illegal.
-Planned Parenthood denies this, saying it sometimes charges researchers fees to cover handling costs after patients donate tissue for research.
+The Supreme Court agreed in late 2015 to rule on the constitutionality of Texas laws that would close all but ten or so of the state’s remaining abortion clinics.
+The ruling, promised by June, could influence the fate of some of the more than 200 abortion restrictions enacted since a Republican-led push began in 2011.
 Efforts to overturn abortion rights entirely through state ballot initiatives giving the unborn the rights of a person have failed repeatedly.
-The more effective challenges have been less frontal.
-In November 2013, for instance, after a new law in Texas began requiring that clinics meet stricter building codes and that abortion doctors have admitting privileges at local hospitals, 19 facilities stopped performing abortions, leaving 22 in the state.
-The fate of another dozen or so hung in the balance after the Supreme Court in June 2015 blocked Texas from enforcing the new restrictions at least until the court decides whether to hear the case.
-The Texas law is a case study in the way abortion opponents have changed strategies, opting for legislative action over the clinic blockades and violence of the past.
-Through 2014, states had approved 231 abortion restrictions since a Republican-led state-legislative push began in 2011 — more than had passed in the prior decade.
+The Texas law required that clinics meet hospital-like surgical standards and that abortion doctors have admitting privileges at local hospitals.
+It is a case study in the way abortion opponents have changed strategies, opting for legislative action over the clinic blockades and violence of the past.
 Laws aimed at clinics are proving more potent than those aimed at patients, such as waiting periods or parental notification requirements.
-Abortion-rights supporters have pushed back, introducing more state-level, pro-abortion bills than at any time since the early 1990s and challenging restrictive laws in court.
-Judges have blocked enforcement of such measures, pending further legal rulings, in Alabama and Oklahoma.
+Abortion-rights supporters have pushed back, introducing more state-level, pro-abortion bills and challenging restrictive laws in court.
+Judges have blocked enforcement of some measures, pending further legal rulings, in Alabama and Oklahoma.
 Courts have ruled them unconstitutional in Wisconsin, Mississippi and North Carolina.

 Abortion has persisted as a hot-button issue in U.S. politics since the Supreme Court’s landmark Roe v.
 Wade decision in 1973 legalized it in all 50 states.
 The groundwork was laid to undermine that ruling in 1992, when the high court said states could pass restrictions that don’t present an “undue burden” to women seeking the service.
 Courts are now clogged with challenges to laws testing just what that means.
 The ranks of clinics have been thinning since the late 1980s, when the number of nonhospital providers performing 400 or more abortions per year peaked at 705; by 2011, the most recent year for which data are available, that number had fallen to 553.
 Using states’ data, the Associated Press concluded that abortion had fallen 12 percent nationwide from 2010 to January 2015, with declines in states both with and without new limitations.